pnskrishnamohan/TextSummerization/README.md

-Using Text Rank Algorithm sumary is generated to the large text files.
+Using Text Rank Algorithm summary is generated to the large text files.
 The Input file consists a coloumn for Content to which the summary has to be generated.
 Also, the file contains original summary to the content which is used to evaluate our Algorithm using Rouge and BLEU score